gsoft-inc/wl-squide/docs/reference/webpack/defineDevRemoteModuleConfig.md

 # defineDevRemoteModuleConfig

 Creates a webpack [configuration object](https://webpack.js.org/concepts/configuration/) that is adapted for a Squide remote module application in **development** mode.

-!!!info
 This function is a wrapper built on top of [@workleap/webpack-configs](https://www.npmjs.com/package/@workleap/webpack-configs).
 Make sure to read the [defineDevConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/) documentation first.
-!!!

 ## Reference